swp91/swp91/README.md

-I like making small things on the web<br />
+I like building small web stuff based on everyday annoyances or random interests</br>
-from everyday inconveniences and passing interests

-Some of them even turn out to be useful
+Honestly, sometimes putting up with the inconvenience is way harder than just making the thing